gcla/termshark/docs/FAQ.md

 ```
 then parsing the output into a nested collection of Go maps, and serializing it to ```$XDG_CONFIG_CACHE/tsharkfieldsv2.gob.gz```.

-## termshark is laggy or using a lot of RAM
+## Termshark is laggy or using a lot of RAM

 Try running termshark with the ```--debug``` flag e.g.